How Tessl works

 ## Types of context

 A skill encapsulates a specific capability or workflow that an agent can execute.
-A tile is a structured container of context that can include a combination of skills, documents, and rules.
+A plugin is a structured container of context that can include a combination of skills and rules.
 The table below explains when to use each type of context and how agents access and apply them.

 | Type | When Used | Purpose |